 Instructions

-- Put in a pressure cooker.
+- Transfer the dal to a pressure cooker.
 Add turmeric powder and salt as per taste.
 Add 2 cups of water.

 - Heat 3 tbsp refined oil in a deep pan or kadai.